Wheels or blades, ice or land, just grab the kids, strap on your skates, and glide! Here's where to go skating in Singapore.

 Rollerblading and rollerskating in Singapore

 Got a free weekend?
 Pick up inline skating with EXIS Extreme Inline Sports.
-Learn better techniques for stopping and turning in the company of other skating enthusiasts, or just friends and family.
-Lessons are carried out using the company’s own ramps and rails, ensuring safety and cleanliness in light of our current pandemic sitch.
+Learn better techniques for stopping and turning in the company of other skating enthusiasts or just friends and family.
+Lessons are carried out using the company’s own ramps and rails.
 Trusted by clients such as Stamford American International School and Decathlon, EXIS is where you should learn with.

 EXIS, lessons held at locations including East Coast Park, Jurong Lake, and Sengkang Riverside Park